y9c/pseudoU-BIDseq/docs/Advanced-Customization.md

 ## Pair-end mode

-According to the size of BID-seq libraries, SE100 or SE150 sequencing mode is sufficent for most of the RNA fragments.
+According to the fragment size of BID-seq libraries, SE100 or SE150 sequencing mode is sufficent for most of the RNA fragments.
 To reduce cost, you do not need to run pair-end sequencing for most of the samples.
-But if you have longer insert fragment size, or want to imporve better sequencing quality by PE mode, this pipeline also support analyzing data from PE mode.
+But if you have longer insert fragment size, or want to imporve sequencing quality by PE mode, this pipeline also support analyzing data from PE mode.

 And the set up is as simple as adding a single line to into the YAML configure file.